syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/Image-Settings-of-GroupView.md

 title: Image Settings of GroupView
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---
-## Image Settings of GroupView
+# Image Settings of GroupView

 This section describes the image options available for GroupView.